How to Create and Access Hosts in Blink Shell

 Using Hosts

-Once you have saved a host, you use the name you provided in the Blink Shell console:
+Once you have saved a host, you use connect to it through the given alias:

 Command line parameters always have preference over configuration.
 You can redefine a parameter by specifying it on the command line.
-For example, to use a different user (in this case, root
+For example, to use a different user (in this case, root), specify: